View DCF's Table of Organization

-Director, Children's System of Care
+Assistant Commissioner, Children's System of Care

 Elizabeth Manley, LSW is the Director for the Children's System of Care.
 In this capacity Ms. Manley has direct oversight of the statewide child behavioral health, substance abuse and development/intellectual disabilities systems.
 This includes a wide range of community base services, inpatient units and residential treatment centers.

 Prior to joining DCF Ms. Manley was the CEO of Caring Partners of Morris/Sussex, Inc., a Care Management Organization (CMO) specializing in working with youth with complex behavioral health challenges.
 Prior to this position, Ms. Manley worked for Capitol County Children's Collaboration, the Mercer County CMO, as the Director of Operations, since it's inception in 2002.
 She came to that position after spending 15 years at SERV Behavioral Health, in various positions with her final position at SERV as the Director of Children's Services for SERV Behavioral Health.